w-lfpup/hyperevents-js/README.md

 ## About

-HyperActions enable HTML to declaratively:
+HyperEvents enable HTML to declaratively:

 - query JSON APIs
 - fetch html fragments
 - lazy-load esmodules
 - dispatch action events (think redux actions)

-HyperActions are an alternative to bulky frontend frameworks.
+HyperEvents are an alternative to bulky frontend frameworks.
 Rather than bother with setup and teardown of specific callbacks on specific elements, DOM UI events create "action" events.
 Developers can listen and derive local state from action events.

-This makes HyperActions ideal for:
+This makes HyperEvents ideal for:

 - SSR
 - SSG